fent/node-ytdl-core/README.md

 Make sure you're installing the latest version of ytdl-core to keep up with the latest fixes.

 If you're using a bot or app that uses ytdl-core such as [ytdl-core-discord](https://github.com/amishshah/ytdl-core-discord) or [discord-player](https://github.com/Androz2091/discord-player), it may be dependent on an older version.
-To update its ytdl-core version, you'll have to fork the project and update its `package.json` file, you can't simply change the version on your project's `package.json`, the app will still use its own older version of ytdl-core.
+To update its ytdl-core version, that library has to update its `package.json` file, you can't simply change the version on your project's `package.json`, the app will still use its own older version of ytdl-core.

-You can then submit a pull request to their project and point to your fork temporarily.
-You can also check their pull request and check if there's one open already, and point to that instead.
-To point to a github's repo's branch in your `package.json`, you can do
+Look in their repo to see if they already have an active pull request that updates ytdl-core.
+If they don't, open an issue asking them to update ytdl-core, or better yet, fork the project and submit a pull request with the updated version.

+While you wait for the pull reques to merge, you can point to its branch in your `package.json`

 ```json
   "ytdl-core-discord": "amishshah/ytdl-core-discord#dependabot/npm_and_yarn/ytdl-core-2.0.1"